awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 ## Authorizing use of the KMS key<a name="wm-authorizing-cmk"></a>

-When Amazon WorkMail uses a AWS KMS key in cryptographic operations, it acts on behalf of the mailbox administrator\.
+When Amazon WorkMail uses an AWS KMS key in cryptographic operations, it acts on behalf of the mailbox administrator\.

 To use the AWS KMS key for a secret on your behalf, the administrator must have the following permissions\.
 You can specify these required permissions in an IAM policy or key policy\.
 + `kms:Encrypt`